Hunting axion dark matter with anti-ferromagnets: a case study with nickel oxide: The EFT

 \section{The EFT}

-We start with by summarizing the EFT for magnons in NiO, which has been developed in full detail in~\cite{theory}.
+We start by summarizing the EFT for magnons in NiO, which has been developed in full detail in~\cite{theory}.
 After that, we introduce the axion, and describe how to incorporate it into the above mentioned EFT.
+Throughout our treatment, we will assume to work at zero temperature, as motivated by the standard setup for direct dark matter searches.